tpakeman/looker_log_analysis/README.md

 ### Using the Looker explores
 _More will be added to this_

-* The log label always_filter lets you isolate a specific label we used when importing data
+* The `log label` always_filter lets you isolate a specific label we used when importing data
-* Index is the primary key on the data - this iterates up for each line in the logs, so can be used as a proxy for the log line number.
+* `Index` is the primary key on the data - this iterates up for each line in the logs, so can be used as a proxy for the log line number.
 This is useful when you want to see the next 50 or previous 50 lines, for example
   * This contains a drill to see next 50 lines, previous 50 lines and 25 lines either side
+  * The drill highlights the line you came from
-* Thread is the database thread / process
+* `Thread` is the database thread / process
   * There is a drill here to isolate the lines in a specific thread
+  * The drill highlights the line you came from
-* The Query summary section contains information about individual query runtimes.
+* The `Query summary` section contains information about individual query runtimes.

 ### Requirements
 * Python 3.6+